andrewchambers/bupstash/doc/technical_overview.md

 ## Forward secrecy

 When encrypting data chunks, archivist uses an ephemeral key, that only the master key can recover.
-This ephemeral key is deleted by a send client on 'put' completion, so a client cannot decrypt historic data.
-This protects users from compromised malicious clients that wish to read historic backups from a repository stored on the same computer.
+This ephemeral key is deleted by a send client on completion, so a client cannot decrypt historic data.
+This protects users from compromised malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.